drumair/CVID/README.md

    }

    License
-This project is licensed under the Apache License 2.0
+This project is licensed under the Creative Commons Zero v1.0 Universal